Eagle-Eye-Solutions/integration-commerce-tools/integration/docs/installation.md

 - Request a deployment.
 - Monitor the deployment process by getting the deployment details by `id`/`key`.

-For this plugin, the connector provides two applications:
+For this plugin, the connector provides three applications:

 - a `service` type, which is synchronous, handles cart creation/updates and "opens" transactions/saves EagleEye baskets.
 - an `event` type, which is asynchronous, handles order creation/updates and "settles"/confirms transactions.
+- a `job` type, which is synchronous, handles cleaning up old stored EagleEye baskets (if using Custom Objects).

 After these steps are completed successfully, your connector should be ready to use.
 Don't worry about needing to setup subscriptions/extensions, there's a default configuration for them and it's applied automatically by Connect using their